 Boonmee Yang is an educator who holds multilingual learners very closely to heart.
 He also enjoys mentoring queer and/or Asian American folks, because knowledge and wisdom should never be gatekept from people within one’s own community.
 As a writer, Boonmee has published poems and essays in various HMoob/Asian American zines and anthologies in California, Minnesota and Wisconsin; all are often based in the queer and/or refugee-immigrant experiences.
 Boonmee believes everyone carries a powerful story or narrative, yet the power of a story does not come from being understood by the general mass, but rather from the story existing itself.

-Bob Xiong is a graphic designer graduated from San Diego State University, California.
-Bob loves working with graphics, animation, and illustrations.
-Most of his design experience comes from working with branding, printing, and in person with clients.
-He loves strolling into small businesses and local communities and discovering local artworks.
-Bob has done work for local businesses and non-profits and it brings him joy to contribute towards the community.
+I'm a Graphic Design graduate from San Diego State University, California.
+I love working with graphics, animation, and illustrations.
+Most of my design experience comes from working with branding, printing, and in person with clients.
+I love strolling into small businesses and local communities and discovering local artworks.
+I have done work for local businesses and non-profits and it brings me joy to contribute towards growing the community.